naiborhujosua/Data-Science_udacity_blogpost/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credited to Kaggle for availability of the data.
+Credited to Kaggle and Airnbnb for availability of the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data/data?select=AB_NYC_2019.csv).
 Otherwise, feel free to use the code here as you would like!